 It may arise as a result of price volatility in various asset classes held by the Bank.
 This includes equities, mutual funds, and other tradable assets.
-As at 31st December 2019, there is zero exposure under this category therefore the allocated charge is zero for Equity position risk.
+As at 31st December 2020, there is zero exposure under this category in the trading book therefore the allocated capital charge is zero for Equity position risk.